viur-framework/viur-docs/source/basics.rst

 ViUR has a build-in access control management.
 By default, only users with the "root" access right or corresponding module access rights are allowed to view or modify any data.
-In the module above, this default behavior is canceled by overriding the function :meth:`~server.prototypes.list.List.listFilter`.
+In the module above, this default behavior is canceled by overriding the function :meth:`~viur.core.prototypes.list.List.listFilter`.
-It returns a database filter for :meth:`~server.prototypes.list.List.list` function.
+It returns a database filter for :meth:`~viur.core.prototypes.list.List.list` function.
 If None is returned, access is denied completely.
 Otherwhise ViUR will only list entries matching that filter.
 As we just return the incoming filter object, information of this module can be seen by everyone.
 Any other operations, like creating, editing or deleting entries, is still only granted to users with corresponding access rights.